Improving the well-being of small apes & preventing species extinction.

-Why are there gibbons that need
+Why do some gibbons need rehabilitation?

 Sadly, gibbons face serious threats to their survival because people take them from the jungle and exploit them for human entertainment.